tweag/sparkle/README.md

 1. **package** your app into a deployable JAR container;
 1. **submit** it to a local or cluster deployment of Spark.

+**If you run into issues, read the Troubleshooting section below first.**

 To build:

 ```